Cover of The Name of the Rose

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Name of the Rose:
+The most popular highlights from The Name of the Rose, saved by readers on Screvi.

 “Books are not made to be believed, but to be subjected to inquiry.
 When we consider a book, we mustn't ask ourselves what it says but what it means...”